Made to fit: 3D-printed medicine

 But despite these challenges, 3D bioprinting is an exciting technology to work on.

-And progress in the development of 3D bioprinting is set to disrupt drug testing and regenerative medicine.
+Progress in the development of 3D bioprinting is set to disrupt experimental drug testing and regenerative medicine.

 “It’s fun to try something different – it’s always exciting!” enthuses Macht.